Adjusting Sprayer Settings

 Operators are encouraged to adjust airblast sprayer settings to conform to the variability in canopy size, density, spacing, and weather conditions.
 The efficiency and accuracy of the application is improved through the regular and independent adjustment of travel speed, nozzle output, and air settings.

 Inflexible sprayer design results in a suboptimal match between equipment and crop.
-For example, sprayers intended to blow across multiple rows in a single pass are promoted for their high productivity, but compromise either coverage uniformity or drift control.
-In another example, mist blowers utilize high speed air to atomize spray and are promoted as a means for saving water and/or pesticide.
+For example, sprayers intended to blow across multiple rows in a single pass are promoted for their high productivity, but typically compromise either coverage uniformity or drift control.
+In another example, low volume mist blowers utilize high speed air to atomize spray and are promoted as a means for saving water and/or pesticide.
 But, for many such sprayers, moderating air speed to reduce drift potential causes undesired changes to spray quality.

 It has been my experience that centrifugal pumps on axial airblast sprayers undermine adjustment efforts.
 In the case of GUTD, slowing the fan reduces pressure at the nozzle.
 Modest pressure regulation may be possible, but typically the operator must swap to larger nozzles to maintain flow.
 Hollow cone nozzles are only available in large flow increments (average 0.5 gpm), and stepping-up often results in excessive flow.
 The operator may be able to increase travel speed to compensate, but this frustrates the original intention: air settings must now be reconsidered.